Roll Forming Blog

 • Lightweight ballast trays and mounting structures for commercial roofs

-Train cars consist of some of the longest, most uniformly shaped components known to man … like, up to 80 ft. long.
-And while train manufacturing is a niche market, from exterior to interior, roll forming is the only way to produce these parts:
+Train cars consist of some of the longest, most uniformly shaped components known to man, reaching up to 80 feet long.
+While train manufacturing is a niche market, from exterior to interior, roll forming is the only way to produce these parts:

 • Exterior roof and side panels